fenggo/I-ReaxFF/README.md

 Install this package just run commond in shell "python setup install --user"

-## example
+## Example
-An example can be found in director I-ReaxFF/Al
+An example usage can be found in director I-ReaxFF/Al